Anne Briggs: Beginnings of folk music career

 Briggs attended a folk song club in Nottingham between 1960 and 1962 run by Joy and Eric Foxley in their flat near the Nottingham Goose Fair site.
-Briggs visited the main British folk clubs which were then becoming well known such as The Troubadour (London) and The Scots Hoose, as well as various Irish music venues.
+Briggs visited the main British folk clubs which were then becoming well known such as the Troubadour and the Scots Hoose, as well as various Irish music venues.
 At this time, the emphasis at such venues was on instrumental folk music, and singing was regarded as merely a pause between tunes.
 A young Christy Moore heard her and was inspired to give more emphasis, in his own music, to singing rather than playing jigs.

 Briggs and Jansch lived together in a squat in Earl's Court before moving together to a house in Somali Road, London, where John Renbourn lived, and The Young Tradition also lived for a time.
 Jansch and Briggs had some resemblance to each other and were often mistaken for brother and sister.
 It was Briggs who taught Jansch the traditional song "Blackwaterside" which he recorded on his Jack Orion album in 1966.